Community Satisfaction Survey

 Summary of key results

-The 2017 Local Government Community Satisfaction Survey results show that the Borough of Queenscliffe Council continues to meet or rate higher than State-wide and Small Rural averages on all core measures.
+The 2018 Local Government Community Satisfaction Survey results show that the Borough of Queenscliffe Council continues to meet or rate higher than State-wide and Small Rural averages on most core measures.

 Council's performance is highest in the areas of: